Meiss Ej Jabal

-Mais al-Jabal or Mais aj-Jabal (ميس الجبل) is a municipality in the Marjayoun District in Lebanon.
+Meiss Ej Jabal or Mais aj-Jabal (ميس الجبل) is a municipality in the Marjayoun District in Lebanon.

 Etymology

 According to E. H. Palmer, the name Meis comes from the name of a tree.

 Location

-The municipality of Mais al-Jabal is located in the Marjayoun District, one of the eight mohafazats (governorates) of Lebanon.
-Mais al-Jabal is 114 kilometers (70.8396 mi) away from Beyrouth (Beirut) the capital of Lebanon.
+The municipality of Meiss Ej Jabal is located in the Marjayoun District, one of the eight mohafazats (governorates) of Lebanon.
+Meiss Ej Jabal is 114 kilometers (70.8396 mi) away from Beyrouth (Beirut) the capital of Lebanon.
 Its elevation is 630 meters (2067.03 ft - 688.968 yd) above sea level.
-Mais al-Jabal surface stretches for 1924 hectares (19.24 km^{2} - 7.42664 mi^{2}).
+Meiss Ej Jabal surface stretches for 1924 hectares (19.24 km^{2} - 7.42664 mi^{2}).

 History

 In 1596, it was named as a village, Mis, in the Ottoman nahiya (subdistrict) of Tibnin under the liwa' (district) of Safad, with a population of 75 households and 11 bachelors, all Muslim.
 The villagers paid a fixed tax-rate of 25% on agricultural products, such as wheat, barley, summer crops, olive trees, vegetable and fruit garden or orchard, goats, beehives; in addition to occasional revenues, a press for olive oil or grape syrup and a winter pastures; a total of 12,860 akçe.

 In 1881, the PEF's Survey of Western Palestine (SWP) found here: "ancient remains; one olive-press and two sarcophagi on the east side."
 They further described it: "A large village in two parts, containing about 700 Metawileh, on low ridge, surrounded by figs, olives, and arable land.
 There is a birket near the village, and three good springs to the north, besides cisterns."